gblach/cavalry/README.md

 This directive instructs Cavalry to build new image and run the container.
 This image will be tagged with tag parameter.

-The following directives apply to the latest CONTAINER directive: DIR, FILE, PUSH, and KEEP.
+The following directives apply to the latest CONTAINER directive: DIR, FILE, COPY, PUSH, and KEEP.

 	DIR directory
 Points to the directory where the container's image is to be built.